Skip to main content

 Rehabilitation Robotics and Functional Electrical Stimulation

 291,000 people are currently living with SCI, and 60% of them have cervical level injuries leading to tetraplegia.
 Restoration of arm and hand function is a top priority for this population, and while some incomplete SCI patients benefit from rehab, many require assistance with activities of daily living (ADLs).
-Two commonly used rehabilitation/assistance techniques are rehabilitation robotics, and functional electrical stimulation (FES), but neither have proven to be eff
+Two commonly used rehabilitation/assistance techniques are rehabilitation robotics, and functional electrical stimulation (FES), but neither have proven to be effective for long-term functional assistance.
+Rehabilitation robots enable precise and repeatable movements and

 Stretchable Laser Induced Graphene Sensing for Soft Robotic Exoskeleton